AliRahimi75/stark-anatomy/docs/basic-tools.md

         return acc
 ```

 A polynomial is quite pointless if it does not admit the computation of its value in a given arbitrary point.
-For STARKs we need someting more general -- polynomial evaluation on a *domain* of values, rather in a single point.
+For STARKs we need something more general -- polynomial evaluation on a *domain* of values, rather in a single point.
 Performance is not a concern at this point so the following implementation follows a straightforward iterative method.
 Conversely, STARKs also require polynomial interpolation where the x-coordinates are another known range of values.
 Once again, performance is not an immediate issue so for the time being standard [Lagrange interpolation](https://en.wikipedia.org/wiki/Lagrange_polynomial) suffices.

 ```python
     def evaluate( self, point ):